 Take a disused church steeped in history.
 Take friends and families who are always looking for the next adventure, something different, something to feed the soul.
 Put them together and you have champing.
 Church camping.
 A juxtaposed stay as down to earth yet as close to heaven as you’ll ever get.

-Churches available in 2017 can sleep from 2 to 16 people.
+The Champing churches can sleep from 2 to 16 people.
 The hire of a church is completely exclusive; you won’t be rubbing shoulders with any strangers, apart from maybe the odd spider or two.
 Child-friendly, dog-friendly, group-friendly, picnic-friendly, alcohol-friendly, the experience is surely one to consider if you’re looking for an authentic, unforgettable mini-break experience.

 Facilities are basic with camping beds, rugs, cushions and camping chairs supplied but you will have to rely on your own bedding and blankets to keep warm.
 It isn’t fancy yet there is a certain magic and humour about having the free run of a church for a night or two that makes it seem actually quite spoily.
 Think of it as a massive tent filled with history.
 Imagine lying there with the moonlight coming through the stained glass windows, pondering awhile on all the people who have paced the flagstones over hundreds of years.
 Imagine the kids playing hide and seek in the churchyard and swapping spooky stories by torchlight.
 That is quite something.
 And to top the Blytonesque experience, a steaming breakfast butty will be delivered to you by a friendly local in the morning.
 Sold.